-Here’s the kicker: notwithstanding the customer’s consent for the initial term or the free trial, including (presumably) the auto-renew provisions, the marketer must again obtain the customer’s affirmative consent prior to renewing the contract or converting the free trial to an ongoing contract, as applicable).
-I'm not sure where that leaves the "auto" in auto renew, but it certainly will prevent consumers from unwittingly entering into or continuing long contracts.
+And here’s the kicker for free trials: notwithstanding the customer’s consent for the free trial, including the auto-renew provisions, the marketer must again obtain the customer’s affirmative consent prior to converting the free trial to an ongoing contract.
+I'm not sure where that leaves the "auto" in auto renew, but it certainly will prevent consumers from unwittingly entering into long contracts.

 A violation of the Act makes an automatic renewal provision void and terminates the contract at the end of the term in which the violation occurred.
 It also constitutes a violation of the District of Columbia Consumer Protection Procedures Act, unless the marketer demonstrates that the violation occurred in good faith notwithstanding its implementation of written compliance procedures.